Philadelphia Lone Star FC: Colors and badge

 The Stars have previously worn two badges on their shirts, prior to their current badge which was implemented on 5 September 2018 after their name change to Philadelphia Lone Star.
-The Red/White stripes, blue field and white star is a direct reference to the Flag of Liberia while 2001 is in reference to the year the club was founded.
+The red/white stripes, blue field and white star is a direct reference to the flag of Liberia, while 2001 is in reference to the year the club was founded.

 The first, introduced at the club founding in 2001, consisted of a circular badge was based on designs which had been used on official club documentation since the mid-1960s.
 It consisted of a circular badge which used the same shield as the current badge, inside a circle bearing the name of the club.
 In late 2011, this was replaced by a circular crest divided into half by the club's name: Junior Lone Star FC.
 The upper portion of the crest had red and white stripes while the lower portion had a shining white star and the year 2001 within a blue field.

 On 5 September 2018, the club rebranded to Philadelphia Lone Star and after members consultation, a new design of the badge was voted for.
-The shape of the crest is a pointed shield, a symbol of strength and togetherness which has been a staple of the Lone Star ethos and message since our formation in 2001.
+The shape of the crest is a pointed shield, a symbol of strength and togetherness which has been a staple of the Lone Star ethos and message since its formation.
 The 13 vertical stripes of red alternating with white symbolize the 13 original players who formed the first squad of the club in 2001.

 The Liberty Bell is synonymous with the City of Philadelphia, a city that openly welcomed the club members from West Africa.
-The name of the Bell also resonates with Liberia National Motto : “The Love of LIBERTY Brought Us Here.”
+The name of the Bell also resonates with Liberia National Motto: "The Love of LIBERTY Brought Us Here."
 There are also two different shades of blue around and within the crest.
-The left color is taken from the Flag of Philadelphia and the right color is taken from the Flag of Liberia.
+The left color is taken from the flag of Philadelphia and the right color is taken from the flag of Liberia.